How to Get a Service Dog

 Prospective service dog owners should be aware that under ADA rules, the service dog must already be fully trained before it can accompany the owner in public settings.
-That means a service-dog-in-training is not yet considered a full-fledged service dog for purposes of ADA rules.
-However, there are some State and local rules that do provide protections for service animals that are still in the process of completing their training.
+That means a service dog in training is not yet considered a service dog.
+However, some State and local rules provide protections for service animals in the process of completing their training.

 Step # 3 – Make sure your service dog is ready for public enviroments.

-After your service dog has been trained, you will want to ensure that is ready to handle real world situations.
-Training a service dog in your home or yard is fine, but those are controlled environments that cannot replicate the unpredictability and variables found in public settings.
+After your service dog has been trained, you will want to ensure that it is ready to handle real-world situations.
+Training a service dog at home is fine, but those “controlled environments” cannot replicate the unpredictability of public settings.

-There are organizations that provide tests that can help determine whether your service dog is ready to perform in real world settings.
-There are also trainers and programs that can provide public access tests to determine whether your service dog is ready.
-However, these tests do not confer any “official” status on a service animal and are completely optional for handlers who are training and testing their service dogs on their own.
+Some organizations provide tests that can help determine whether your service dog is ready to perform in real-world settings.
+And some trainers and programs can provide public access tests to determine whether your service dog is ready.
+However, these tests do not confer any “official” status on a service animal and are completely optional for handlers.

 A service dog owner will want to make sure their dog has been trained to have certain abilities that will help it master being in public environments.